Join millions of Canadians who have already trusted Loans Canada

 Do You Need To Report Cash You Receive To The CRA?

-If you’re bringing at least $10,000 CAD, these funds must be reported to the Financial Transactions and Reports Analysis Center of Canada (FINTRAC).
+If you’re receiving at least $10,000 CAD, these funds must be reported to the Financial Transactions and Reports Analysis Center of Canada (FINTRAC).
 However, it’s usually your bank that will report these received funds, not you.

 What Happens If You Don’t Report The Money You Receive?

-Once the CRA catches wind of your received funds that were not reported, they may send you a tax bill and charge you a penalty.
+If the CRA catches wind of your received funds that were not reported, they may send you a tax bill and charge you a penalty.
 In more serious cases, you could face legal trouble.

 How To Report Large International Money Transfers?